The culture we have at thedigitalfellow comes out of frustration and anger.

 More people want to work for them.
 And the entire world can relate with them as they seem relatable to literally everyone.

-HR was another big issue I experienced in these companies rooting from the last issue.
+HR was another big issue I experienced in these companies.
 I don’t wanna waste a paragraph talking about them.

 Here is the gist.
 They suck.